javidahmed64592/cyber-query-ai/docs/API.md

     "message": "To perform a stealth port scan with nmap, use the `-sS` flag:\n\n```bash\nnmap -sS target.com\n```\n\nThis performs a SYN scan which is less likely to be detected..."
 }

-### POST /api/generate-command
+### POST /api/generate-code

-- Purpose: Generate cybersecurity CLI commands plus an explanation from a user prompt.
+- Purpose: Generate cybersecurity code (CLI commands or scripts) from a user prompt.
+The LLM automatically infers whether to generate a command or script and which language to use based on the prompt.
 - Request model: `PromptRequest`
     - prompt: string
-- Response model: `CommandGenerationResponse`
+- Response model: `CodeGenerationResponse`
-    - commands: list[string]
+    - code: string (single command or multi-line script)
     - explanation: string
+    - language: string (e.g., "bash", "python", "powershell", etc.)

 Notes:
 - The server formats the prompt using the chatbot prompt template, sanitizes it, calls the LLM and then tries to clean the LLM response into JSON (`clean_json_response`).
+- The LLM intelligently determines whether to generate a single command or a full script based on the complexity of the request.
+- The language is automatically detected and returned (no need to specify upfront).
-- If required keys are missing from the parsed JSON, the response will still be returned as the Pydantic model with empty commands and an explanation describing the missing keys.
+- If required keys are missing from the parsed JSON, the response will still be returned with an explanation describing the issue.

-Example request:
+Example request (command):
 {
     "prompt": "enumerate open ports on a Linux host"
 }

-Example response:
+Example response (command):
 {
-    "commands": ["nmap -sC -sV target.example.com", "ss -tuln"], "explanation": "Use nmap for network scanning and ss to list listening sockets locally."
+    "code": "nmap -sC -sV target.example.com",
+    "explanation": "This nmap command performs a service version detection scan with default scripts on the target host.", "language": "bash"
 }

-### POST /api/generate-script

-- Purpose: Generate a script in a specified language from a prompt.
-- Request model: `PromptWithLanguageRequest`
-    - prompt: string
-    - language: string
-- Response model: `ScriptGenerationResponse`
-    - script: string
-    - explanation: string

-Example request:
+Example request (script):
 {
-    "prompt": "download a file and compute its sha256", "language": "python"
+    "prompt": "download a file and compute its sha256 in python" }
-}

-Example response:
+Example response (script):
 {
-    "script": "import requests, hashlib\n...",
+    "code": "import requests\nimport hashlib\n\nurl = 'https://example.com/file.zip'\nresponse = requests.get(url)\n\nsha256_hash = hashlib.sha256(response.content).hexdigest()\nprint(f'SHA256: {sha256_hash}')",
-    "explanation": "This script downloads a file and computes its sha256 by streaming bytes to the hasher."
+    "explanation": "This Python script downloads a file using requests and computes its SHA256 hash by passing the downloaded content to hashlib.", "language": "python"
 }

-### POST /api/explain-command
+### POST /api/explain-code

-- Purpose: Explain a CLI command step-by-step.
+- Purpose: Explain code (CLI commands or scripts) step-by-step.
+The LLM automatically detects the code type and provides an appropriate explanation.
 - Request model: `PromptRequest`
-    - prompt: string
+    - prompt: string (the code to explain)
-- Response model: `ExplanationResponse`
+- Response model: `CodeExplanationResponse`
     - explanation: string

+Notes:
+- The LLM automatically determines whether the code is a command or script and provides context-appropriate explanations.
+- No need to specify the language or code type upfront—the AI detects it from the code itself.
+- Explanations include parameter breakdowns for commands and line-by-line analysis for scripts.

-Example request:
+Example request (command):
 {
     "prompt": "tar -xzf archive.tar.gz"
 }

-Example response:
+Example response (command):
 {
-    "explanation": "tar -xzf extracts a gzip-compressed tar archive; -x extract, -z filter through gzip, -f specify file."
+    "explanation": "This tar command extracts a gzip-compressed archive:\n\n- `-x`: Extract files from an archive\n- `-z`: Filter the archive through gzip for decompression\n- `-f archive.tar.gz`: Specify the filename of the archive to extract\n\nThe command will extract all contents of archive.tar.gz to the current directory."
 }

-### POST /api/explain-script

-- Purpose: Explain a script in a given language step-by-step.
-- Request model: `PromptWithLanguageRequest`
-    - prompt: string
-    - language: string
-- Response model: `ExplanationResponse`
-    - explanation: string

-Example request:
+Example request (script):
 {
-    "prompt": "for each line print reversed line", "language": "bash"
+    "prompt": "#!/bin/bash\nwhile IFS= read -r line; do\n  echo \"$line\" | rev\ndone"
 }

-Example response:
+Example response (script):
 {
-    "explanation": "This script reads stdin line-by-line and reverses each line using parameter expansion..."
+    "explanation": "This Bash script reads input line-by-line and reverses each line:\n\n- `while IFS= read -r line`: Reads each line from stdin, preserving whitespace\n- `echo \"$line\" | rev`: Outputs the line and pipes it to the rev command which reverses the string\n- `done`: Closes the while loop\n\nExample: Input 'hello' outputs 'olleh'."
 }

 ### POST /api/search-exploits